Should the Emergency Protection Order for Western Chorus Frogs in Longueuil Be Kept?

 How to Participate

-1. Review the Emergency Order and the Canada Gazette notice to understand what's being evaluated.
+1. Review the Emergency Order and the Notice of Intent in the Canada Gazette to understand what's being evaluated.

-2. Send your written comments by email to LEPreglementations-SARAregulations@ec.gc.ca or by mail to the address provided by the deadline.
+2. Send your written comments by email to lepreglementations-sararegulations@ec.gc.ca by the deadline.